-However, if the developers used a different version during the development process, than the one installed on the server, things broke.
+However, things broke if the developers used a different version during the development process than the one installed on the server.

 Containers offer a remedy for the situation by packing the runtime environment and the software together.
 The process works as follows:

-- Fetching the container-image and creating a new container and launching software in it is the production-server task.
+- Fetching the container image, creating a new container, and launching the software is the production-server task.

 This process brings several advantages.
-Since the production-server runs the same software environment as the development system, a developer can be sure that there are no differences.
+First, since the production server runs the same software environment as the development system, a developer can ensure no differences.
 Furthermore, the same environment can run everywhere, and the production environment is not updated but replaced.
-The developer can be sure that the development environment matches the production environment exactly.
+Thus, the developer can be sure that the development environment matches the production environment exactly.

 This is called reproducibility.
-Ever since the advent of Docker containers have not been built and installed by hand.
-Instead, the instructions on installing the software in the container have been codified and written down in a file named
+Ever since the advent of Docker, containers have not been built and installed by hand.
+Instead, the instructions on installing the software in the container have been codified and written down in the

 Dockerfile.
-This file can be automatically executed by Docker or other container engines to create a container image.
+Docker or other container engines can automatically execute this file to create a container image.
 This container image contains the application and all the data it needs and can be shipped to different servers for execution.